groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/datatablereader/_index.md

 ```

-Returns a com.groupdocs.assembly.system.data.DataTable that describes the column metadata of the com.groupdocs.assembly.system.data.DataTableReader.
+Returns a [DataTable](../../com.groupdocs.assembly.system.data/datatable) that describes the column metadata of the [DataTableReader](../../com.groupdocs.assembly.system.data/datatablereader).

 **Returns:**
-[DataTable](../../com.groupdocs.assembly.system.data/datatable) - A com.groupdocs.assembly.system.data.DataTable that describes the column metadata.
+[DataTable](../../com.groupdocs.assembly.system.data/datatable) - A [DataTable](../../com.groupdocs.assembly.system.data/datatable) that describes the column metadata.
 ### nextResult() {#nextResult--}
 ```
 public final boolean nextResult()
 ```

-Advances the com.groupdocs.assembly.system.data.DataTableReader to the next result set, if any.
+Advances the [DataTableReader](../../com.groupdocs.assembly.system.data/datatablereader) to the next result set, if any.

 **Returns:**
 boolean - true if there was another result set; otherwise false.